 UNESCO Global Geoparks are single, unified geographical areas where sites and landscapes of international geological significance are managed with a holistic concept of protection, education, and sustainable development.

-A UNESCO label
+A UNESCO designation

 In November 2015, UNESCO created the “UNESCO Global Geopark” label as part of its International Geosciences and Geoparks Programme (IGGP).
 This programme studies and promotes connections between an area’s geological heritage and its natural, cultural, and intangible heritage.